 - Traditional black & white checked chef’s pants, or white pants ONLY.
 (No sweats, no black pants, no jeans, no designs, no stripes, no knits, no baggies, no jeans).

-- Closed toed, leather / vinyl, non-skid sole shoes which cover the entire top of the foot. (no cloth sneakers – dark colors preferred).
+- Closed-toed, leather/vinyl, non-skid sole shoes that cover the entire top of the foot. (no cloth sneakers – dark colors preferred).